ml-archive/blog/source/_posts/2016-11-08-DroidCon-London-2016.md

 Strong opinions were voiced and since David and Jose are funny guys, the talk ended up being the perfect closing for the conference for us.

-Side note: Chet Haase were attending this talk, and the guys had a couple of very Google specific questions - like _"Is the platform team considering any of the new patterns?"_ - and everytime they were going to answer, they looked at Chet for confirmation.
+Side note: Chet Haase were attending this talk, and the guys received a couple of very Google specific questions - like _"Is the platform team considering any of the new patterns?"_ - and everytime they were going to answer, they looked at Chet for confirmation.
 You probably had to be there.

 ###Summary

 Great talks this year, and since it was located so close to our London office, we walked over there and watched the Apple MacBook keynote!

-All the security talks kind kind of gave me the impression that we need a wrapper or a framework around the encryption/decryption on Android.
+All the security talks kind of gave me the impression that we need a wrapper or a framework around the encryption/decryption on Android.
+We see more and more demand for it on client apps, and having all that code floating around on different projects is annoying.

 I looked into facebook's conceal library - but it seems to priotize speed too much over security.
 We'll see, maybe material for another blog post :fire: